HistoryAtState/hsg-shell/README.md

 2. npm: `npm -v` => Should output at least `v6.9.0`
 3. gulp: `gulp -v` => Should output at least `CLI version: 2.2.0, Local version: 4.0.2`

-Now, with a running eXist-db you're ready to run either `ant` or `gulp` to test if your update was successful.
+Now, with a running eXist-db you're ready to run either `ant prepare && ant node && ant`, `ant`, or `gulp` to test if your update was successful.

 ### Production